I interviewed Robert Cray for the third time back in July of 2000, when he was heading to Vancouver to play a blues festival.

 Album review: Buddy Guy, Slippin’ In (1994)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
-15, 1994 By Steve Newton I always felt that Buddy Guy’s two Grammy award–winning ’90s releases—Damn Right I’ve Got the Blues and Feels Like Rain—were fine examples of the legendary guitarist’s crossover blues, but when I wanted to hear him at his raw, sweaty, string-strangling best I … Continue reading Album review: Buddy Guy, Slippin’ In (1994)
+ORIGINALLY PUBLISHED ON DEC.
+15, 1994 By Steve Newton I always felt that Buddy Guy’s two Grammy award–winning ’90s releases—Damn Right I’ve Got the Blues and Feels Like Rain—were fine examples of the legendary guitarist’s crossover blues, but when I wanted to hear him at his raw, sweaty, string-strangling best I found myself going … Continue reading Album review: Buddy Guy, Slippin’ In (1994)

 Album review: John Mayall, Wake Up Call (1993)